New Rubyology

-New Rubyology (Xin Ru Zhu Yi) is an album by Ruby Lin.
+New Rubyology (Xin Ru Zhu Yi) is an album by Ruby Lin released in November 2009.
 It was the first album by independent music studio Feile.
-Lin returned to music after a further four-year break.
+Lin returned to music after a four-year break.
 One of the album's singles, "Beside me" (zuò yòu (左右)), was the theme song for China National Music Radio's "Attention for Poor Children and Students" campaign.